rmldj/hcp-utils/docs/index.md

 # Introduction

-This package contains utilities to use  [Human Connectome Project](https://www.humanconnectome.org/) (HCP) data and HCP-like data (e.g. obtained from legacy data using [ciftify](https://github.com/edickie/ciftify)) with [nilearn](https://nilearn.github.io/).
+This package contains utilities to use  [Human Connectome Project](https://www.humanconnectome.org/) (HCP) data and HCP-like data (e.g. obtained from legacy data using [ciftify](https://github.com/edickie/ciftify)) as well as corresponding parcellations with [nilearn](https://nilearn.github.io/) and other Python tools.

 The HCP data differs from conventional volumetric fMRI data which records the BOLD signal from each *voxel* in a 3D volume in that the signal from the cortical surface is treated as a folded two dimensional surface, and hence the data is associated with vertices of a predefined surface mesh, while the subcortical structures are described volumetrically using voxels.

 The CIFTI (more precisely CIFTI-2) file format encompasses both the cortical 2D surface data as well as the subcortical volume data.
 However, only the voxels associated with relevant subcortical structures are kept.
-Thus these data are quite richly structured and although the standard Python tools for dealing with fMRI data like [nibabel](https://nipy.org/nibabel/) can read both the CIFTI-2 files containing the fMRI signals and the GIFTI files containing the surface mesh definitions, there is not much that one could do further out-of-the-box, in particular visualization using [nilearn](https://nilearn.github.io/) or processing parcellated data using e.g. machine learning tools which work with `numpy` arrays.
+Thus these data are quite richly structured.
+Although the standard Python tools for dealing with fMRI data like [nibabel](https://nipy.org/nibabel/) can read both the CIFTI-2 files containing the fMRI signals and the GIFTI files containing the surface mesh definitions, there is not much that one could do further out-of-the-box, in particular visualization using [nilearn](https://nilearn.github.io/) or processing parcellated data using e.g. machine learning tools which work with `numpy` arrays.
 The goal of this package is to ease the interoperability of HCP data and these standard Python tools.

 ![brain image](images/image.png)